Stack interchange: United States

-Another four-level stack interchange in the Baltimore area is located at the northeastern junction between I-695 and I-95.
-The stack was built as part of a massive I-95 reconstruction project that includes high-occupancy toll lanes (HOT lanes), designed to relieve congestion between Baltimore and its northeastern suburbs.

 The Springfield Interchange, south of Washington, D.C., was rebuilt into a four-level stack to accommodate I-95's transition from the Capital Beltway to its own alignment further south into Virginia.
 This was necessitated by the inadequacy of the original configuration that was caused by the rerouting of I-95 onto the Beltway after its cancellation within Washington and points north.

-In Lone Tree, Colorado, there is a four-level stack serving I-25, the eastern end of C-470 and the southern end of E-470.
-In Thornton, Colorado, there is another stack serving I-25 and E-470 at its northern end as it continues west as the Northwest Parkway.

 Canada

-The initial design of Highway 407 had several four-level stack interchanges planned at junctions with existing 400-series highways, but ending up only one example was built—the interchange at Highway 400 in Vaughan, Ontario, which is also the only true four-level stack in all of Canada.
-Highway 407's other proposed four-level stacks at Highway 410 and Highway 404 were reduced to three-level cloverstack interchanges with loop ramps instead of a fourth level of semi-directional ramps.
-Similarly the Highway 407 interchange with Highway 427 has four levels but only two semi-directional flyover ramps (that cross each other) connecting to Highway 427 south of that junction, while two loop ramps link Highway 407 with Highway 427 north of that junction.
+The initial design of Highway 407 had several four-level stack interchanges planned at junctions with existing 400-series highways, but only one example was built: the interchange at Highway 400 in Vaughan, Ontario, which is also the only true four-level stack in Canada.
+Highway 407's other proposed four-level stacks at Highway 410 and Highway 404 were reduced to three-level cloverstack interchanges, with loop ramps being built instead of a fourth level of semi-directional ramps.
+Similarly, the interchange with Highway 427 has four levels but only two semi-directional flyover ramps that cross each other connecting to Highway 427 south of that junction.
+Two loop ramps link Highway 407 with Highway 427 north of that junction.